lnobach/gonrg/README.md

 D0 interface of your meter, which you preferably connect to your host via USB, but any (tunneled) serial connection should also be fine.

-Text-based D0 OBIS is currently supported (which most digital meters in Germany use), **but no SML yet**, because I don't have a device at hand to test with.
+Text-based D0 OBIS is currently supported (which most digital meters in Germany use).
+For newer meters, SML mode is supported (`--sml`).

 The binary can be used as a standalone CLI tool, as a JSON/REST server serving OBIS meter data, or as a client to connect with a remote gonrg server.